secure-device-onboard/all-in-one-demo/container/overlay/README.md

 purpose of this demo is to fast-track demonstration of Secure Device Onboard protocol using different client implementations.

+***NOTE:*** This is an example implementation using simplified credentials.
+This must be changed while performing production deployment

 # Getting Started with the SDO All-In-One Demo

 The following are the system constraints for the All-in-One demo.